How to Make Pie Crust in Bulk

 Now all you have to do when you want pie crust is leave a ball on the counter to thaw for a few hours.

-Tip: I tried to defrost them in the microwave, but it is not the preferred method because it tends to melt the shortening and reduces the flakiness of the pie crust.
+Tip: I tried to defrost them in the microwave, but it is not the preferred method because it tends to melt the oils and reduces the flakiness of the pie crust.